digital-asset/daml/docs/source/app-dev/app-arch.rst

 Developer workflow
 ~~~~~~~~~~~~~~~~~~

-DAML Connect enables a local development environment with fast iteration cycles.
+The SDK enables a local development environment with fast iteration cycles.
 If you run
-``daml-reload-on-change.sh`` of the ``create-daml-app``, a local DAML sandbox ledger is started that
+``daml-reload-on-change.sh`` of the ``create-daml-app``, a local DAML Sandbox is started that
 is updated with your most recent DAML code on any change.
 Next, you can start your frontend in
 development mode by changing to your ``ui`` directory and run ``npm start``.
 This will reload your
 frontend whenever you make changes to it.
 You can add unit tests for your DAML models by writing